Rotaba/software-based-CTAP2-authenticator/README.md

 multi_device.py
 ```

-This implementation was build upon an already existing U2F (FIDO1) token with an unerlaying UHID API.
+This implementation was build upon an already existing U2F (FIDO1) token app with an unerlaying UHID API as an interface.
 Because of this, some functions are deprecated while other were heavily altered to fit the new CTAP2 format.
 Nonetheless this implementation follows the same general structre;